F.C. Hound Dogs

 FC Hound Dogs is a football and futsal club from Gibraltar.
-They play their football in the Gibraltar Intermediate League and the Rock Cup; their Futsal team compete in the Futsal 1st Division.
+They play their football in the Gibraltar Football League and the Rock Cup; their Futsal team compete in the Futsal 1st Division.

 FC Hound Dogs offers young footballers in Gibraltar the platform and opportunity to play football and futsal.
-The club operates a strict rotation policy where the focus is on giving everyone game time.
+The club was founded with a strict rotation policy where the focus is on giving everyone game time.

 History

 Formation

 The club was founded in the summer of 2012 by Chris Gomez, Carl Bradford, David Bradford and Ercan Mehmet.
 The four of them set up the club from scratch, and later added Tyrone Smith to the backroom staff for the 2013–14 season.
 Chris and Tyrone had both been involved in coaching youth football for many years in Gibraltar, and as a result, had a group of young players interested in signing for them.

 The vast majority of this group of players had been involved with Chris and Tyrone at Lions Gibraltar F.C., and later SJ Corinthians where they played alongside Ercan during the 2011–12 season and gained invaluable experience playing in the Gibraltar Premier Division.
 When SJ Corinthians folded at the end of the 2011–12 season, these young players had no club to play for, and as a result FC Hound Dogs was born.

 After raising money via the players and founder members they were able to register and enter a football team into Gibraltar Second Division for the 2012–13 season; sponsorship was later secured via the Calpe Hounds Public House.
 The club started positively in their first season, finishing 4th.